staturecrane/xibalba/README.md

 const xi = new Xibalba;

-renderDiv();

-function renderDiv(){
-  //we simply use xi.create to return a Javascript object that is stored in div
-  //xi.creat takes three arguments: the node element, optional text content,
+//we simply use xi.create to return a DOM-like object that is stored in div//xi.creat takes three arguments: the node element, optional text content,
-  //and an optional attributes object let div =
-    xi.create('div', void 0, {
+//and an optional attributes object let div = xi.create('div', void 0, {
     id: 'unique-id',
     onclick: someFunc,
     style: {
       width: window.innerWidth/2 + 'px'
     }
   });
 //a component is simply an array Xibalba objects let component = [div];

 //container elements are completely emptied and reinitialized xi.setHTML(component, document.body);

-}

 ```